Gatop/reactjs-reflux-app-hotels/README.md

 # reactjs-reflux-app-hotels

 This is an APP built with **ReactJs** using **Reflux**.
 The app is using all the modules installed by create-react-app.
 NPM was used to manage dependencies.
+Please run **nodejs-express-api-hotels** to get it fully usable

 ### Clone the repo